manasseh-randriamitsiry/manasseh-randriamitsiry/README.md

 - 👋 Hi, I’m @manasseh-randriamitsiry
-- 👀 I’m interested in Angular and Java
+- 👀 I’m interested in Angular, java, node, flutter, symfony
-- 🌱 I’m currently learning Java and Angular
+- 🌱 I’m currently learning new things
-- 💞️ I’m looking to collaborate on my angular and java project
+- 💞️ I’m looking to collaborate on project
 - 📫 Just send an email if you want to reach me

 # PROFILE